-To qualify for temporary withdrawal, the student must have an expected date of return to Pacific Oaks.
-Temporary withdrawal is allowed for a maximum of one semester/two sequential terms in any 12-month period.
+To qualify for temporary withdrawal, the student must have an expected return date to Pacific Oaks.
+Temporary withdrawal is allowed for a maximum of one semester/two sequential terms in any 12 months.
 A student who desires an additional term of temporary withdrawal must contact the Academic Advisor for eligibility.

 A student granted temporary withdrawal will be reentered through a no-hassle procedure.
-Failure to return to active status at the conclusion of the temporary withdrawal period will result in administrative withdrawal from Pacific Oaks.
+Failure to return to active status after the temporary withdrawal period will result in administrative withdrawal from Pacific Oaks.